 Likely Causes of Red Blotches From Anxiety

-Skin reactions are often the first sign of an illness, and are associated with some very serious physical ailments.
+Skin reactions are often the first sign of illness and are associated with some very serious physical ailments.
 We're told at a young age to be wary of any rashes or red bumps because they may be a sign of:

 - Chicken Pox